 However, theory has yet to be fully realized.
 Challenges related to solubility and cell permeability are still being addressed.
 A few small synthetic macrocyclic or constrained-peptide compounds are progressing in clinical trials, but because this class of molecules is diverse and it is still ‘early days’ in the field.
 While it’s unlikely there will be one lead optimization strategy that will fit the whole class of molecules, figuring out general guidelines for advancing the field, is very much the focus nowadays.
 Be a part of the discussions on how to translate the promise of small molecule macrocyclics to reality by joining us at Cambridge Healthtech Institute’s day-and-a-half ‘Macrocyclics’ meeting that is in the second half of our larger Drug Discovery Chemistry event.

-- Beyond Lipinski’s rule of five: achieving functional and chemical diversity in libraries by increasing size and shape but retaining oral availability and cell permeability
+- Achieving functional and chemical diversity in libraries by increasing size and shape but retaining oral availability and cell permeability

 - DNA-encoded chemistries for small macrocyclic or constrained peptide libraries